Picking an EMDR Therapist?

 - Is the therapist appropriately trained in EMDR therapy?

 - Only therapists that have taken an EMDRIA Approved EMDR Training Course are considered by EMDR’s governing body EMDRIA, to be fully trained in EMDR

 2) Are all EMDRIA approved trainings the same?

 No – not all trainings are the same.
 Some training stress protocols and procedures while others have an interpersonal approach working with you to design the best treatment possible.
 EMDR Consulting stresses an interpersonal approach to using EMDR.

 2) How do I know if the therapist specializes in EMDR?

 Therapists listed on our final therapist page have been fully trained and are using EMDR as a part of their clinical practice.
 Find a Therapist: click here

-– Does the therapist attended EMDRIA conferences and/or advanced EMDR specific workshops
+– Does the therapist attend EMDRIA conferences and/or advanced EMDR specific workshops?